dexterya89/Url-Shortener-Application/README.md

-🔗 URL Shortener Application
+**URL Shortener Application**

 The URL Shortener is a full-stack web application that transforms long, cumbersome URLs into clean, concise short links — just like Bitly or TinyURL.
 Built using Node.js, Express, React (with Vite), and MongoDB, it offers a fast and responsive user experience backed by a scalable backend.

-Live Demo:
+**Live Demo:**

 👉 Deployed App Link : https://url-shortnener-application.netlify.app/

-🛠 Tech Stack:
+🛠 **Tech Stack:**

-Frontend: React + Vite (blazing-fast builds & hot reloading)
+  1. Frontend: React + Vite (blazing-fast builds & hot reloading)

-Backend: Node.js + Express (RESTful API)
+  2. Backend: Node.js + Express (RESTful API)

-Database: MongoDB (Mongoose ORM)
+  3. Database: MongoDB (Mongoose ORM)

-Deployment: Compatible with platforms like Render, Railway, or Vercel + MongoDB Atlas
+  4. Deployment: Compatible with platforms like Render, Railway, or Vercel + MongoDB Atlas

-🌐 Features:
+🌐 **Features:**

-Convert long URLs into unique, short versions
+  1. Convert long URLs into unique, short versions

-All shortened URLs are stored in MongoDB with timestamp and click tracking potential
+  2. All shortened URLs are stored in MongoDB with timestamp and click tracking potential

-Seamless redirection from short links to original URLs
+  3. Seamless redirection from short links to original URLs

-Clean UI with real-time feedback on successful shortening
+  4. Clean UI with real-time feedback on successful shortening

-Environment-based configuration using .env for secure API and DB access
+  5. Environment-based configuration using .env for secure API and DB access

-📦 Functionality Flow:
+📦 **Functionality Flow:**

-User submits a long URL via a React form.
+  - User submits a long URL via a React form.

-Frontend sends a POST request to the Express server.
+  - Frontend sends a POST request to the Express server.

-Server generates a unique short code and saves it along with the original URL in MongoDB.
+  - Server generates a unique short code and saves it along with the original URL in MongoDB.

-User receives a short URL, which they can share or revisit.
+  - User receives a short URL, which they can share or revisit.

-Hitting the short URL routes the request back to the backend, which fetches the original URL and redirects the user.
+  - Hitting the short URL routes the request back to the backend, which fetches the original URL and redirects the user.